barnabycollins/blog/_posts/2022-02-01-how-to-write-a-band-rider.markdown

 - Tables & seating
 - Music stands
 - Mic stands (if you have specific needs in this area)
+- Power sockets (and what will need to be plugged into them)

 If you have preferences don't be afraid to state those too, but bear in mind that smaller-scale events and venues will only have limited tech selections.